 Both the gloss and high gloss finishes are the strongest and the shiniest, leaving the opportunity of every imperfection on the walls or ceilings to show.
 Gloss and high gloss finishes are not recommended for painting walls or ceilings.

 Choosing the Right Paint Finish

-Knowing which type of sheen to go with has everything to do with how light reflects off the freshly painted walls and ceilings, it could make the difference between the perfect end result and having to do it over again because you don’t like how shiny the walls look.
+Knowing which type of sheen to go with has everything to do with how light reflects off the freshly painted walls and ceilings to help prevent and understand why paint colours look different once they are on the surfaces.

-If you have questions about which paint finish is right for your next painting project contact a painter, to schedule a consultation and estimate.
+If you have questions about which paint finish is right for your next painting project contact painters in Ottawa near you, to schedule a an in-home consultation for painting quote.

 This post was originally published on Feb 9, 2015 and edited 22 Dec 2021